skius/stringlang/README.md

 ```

-#### Exceptions, errors
+#### Exceptions, errors, defaults

-In the case of an invalid character-access or argument expression, the returned value is always `""`.
+In the case of an invalid (out-of-bounds or NaN) character-access or argument expression,
+the returned value is always `""`.
+The values of all variables are initialized to `""`.

 ### Context (functions and arguments)

-To evaluate a `StringLang` program, the interpreter needs an `ast.Context` object.
+To evaluate a `StringLang` program, the interpreter needs an `stringlang.Context` object.
-It contains fields which allow the end-user to supply their custom built-in functions and arguments to the program.
+It contains fields which allow the interpreter's user to supply their custom built-in functions and arguments to the program.
 See `cmd/stringlang/main.go` for an example.

 There are also some stoppers, mainly a limit for the number of iterations a `while` loop can do